-Focusing on 40 or so of our most familiar tree species, I explain a little bit about their natural history and distribution, and then go on to describe some of the traditional beliefs and customs associated with them.
+Focusing on 40 or so of Britain’s best-loved tree species, I explain a little bit about their natural history and distribution, and describe some of the traditional beliefs and customs associated with them.

 Some of the uses of our native trees stretch right back to the first human occupation of our islands; and some, amazingly, are still practised today.
 One of the trees that lent itself first to human hands was, to my delight, the hazel.
 Over the millennia, as cultures changed and evolved, trees were woven into the tapestry of our daily life.
 Wassailers and ‘rough bands’, maypoles and mazers… through our age-old ceremonies and artefacts we have a connection with trees that is so deep it runs through our veins, and it deserves to be upheld and celebrated.